baturaysaglam/baturaysaglam/README.md

 - 🚀 Hi, I’m [Baturay](https://baturaysaglam.com/) (goes like _buh-too-rye_).
 - 🧠 I’m interested in mechanistic interpretability of LLMs.
-Sometimes I do and have done RL for fun.
+Sometimes I do (and have done) RL for fun.
-- 🏛️ I’m a Ph.D. student at Yale University and researcher at [Robust Intelligence](https://www.robustintelligence.com) (now part of Cisco).
+- 🏛️ I’m a Ph.D. student at Yale and researcher at [Robust Intelligence](https://www.robustintelligence.com) (now part of Cisco).
 - 📡 Reach me at: [Yale e-mail](mailto:baturay.saglam@yale.edu)

 <!---